tonethar/IGME-230-GDD-2017-Fall/projects/project1.md

   - Your design should be re-formatted to support these smaller screens.
 Changing font-size, margins, moving side bars, hiding elements, and ??? are all options.

 ## Other Requirements ##
 - Do not use an HTML/CSS template that you found on the web or elsewhere!
 Build the HTML and CSS yourself "from scratch".
-Ignoring this requirement will result in a zero on the assignment and possible other acedemic integrity consequences.
+Ignoring this requirement will result in a zero on the assignment and possible other academic integrity consequences.
 - HTML tables used only for tabular data, not page layout.
-- No plugin content
+- No plugin content (Flash, et al.)
 - Site is fully accessible even without graphics enabled (e.g., use the `alt` attribute for all images)
 - Images are not resized via code; all images must be at their native resolutions.
 If you need an image to be smaller, resize it in your graphic editor of choice.
+- Images must be saved in the appropriate web-friendly format i.e. Photographs are usually saved as jpegs, presentational web graphics are saved as PNGs or GIFs.
 - Additional "above and beyond" work.

 # Critique Session #